 Their net premium for their Bronze plan after the California State Premium Assistance is:

-If we do the same calculation for different incomes, the results look like this:
+If we do the same calculation for different incomes, the results look like this for our two-person household:

 Remember a Bronze plan has $6,000 deductible for single and $12,000 deductible for a family plan.
 It’s still expensive at higher income levels, but at least you won’t have to worry about the sudden jump when you fall off the cliff for the federal Premium Tax Credit.

-Also note the net premium increases sharply in this chart.
-At the beginning of the range, the net premium increases by about $500 for each $1,000 in additional income.
+Also note the California premium assistance decreases sharply in this chart.
+At the beginning of the range, the California premium assistance decreases by about $500 for each $1,000 in additional income.
 When you lose the state subsidy that fast, you have a big incentive to keep your income down.

-Bottom line, the new California State Premium Assistance for ACA health insurance is great news to California residents who don’t qualify for the federal Premium Tax Credit today because their income is too high.
-If ACA health insurance is too expensive for you because you don’t qualify for the federal subsidy, come to California.
+Bottom line, the California State Premium Assistance for ACA health insurance is great news to California residents who don’t qualify for the federal Premium Tax Credit because their income is too high.
+If ACA health insurance is too expensive for you because you don’t qualify for the federal subsidy, go to California.

 Additional Subsidy for 200% – 400% FPL